 9. Ljubljana, Slovenia

-Despite being among the most livable European cities, Ljubljana somehow managed to stay under the radar.
-It’s one of the cheapest European cities and the perfect place for budget travelers.
+Despite being one of the most livable European cities, Ljubljana somehow managed to stay under the radar, making it perfect for budget travelers who want a high quality experience.

 10. Warsaw, Poland

-Warsaw, the capital of Poland, is a hidden gem for budget-friendly cities in Europe.
-This vibrant city is filled with history, culture, and plenty of things to do that won’t break the bank.
-With affordable accommodation options, inexpensive dining, and reasonably priced attractions, Warsaw is one of the cheapest cities in Europe for travelers.
+Warsaw is a hidden gem for budget travelers.
+This vibrant city is filled with history, culture, and plenty of affordable activities that won’t break the bank.

-The city has undergone a lot of changes over the years, and this is reflected in the variety of architectural styles that can be found throughout the city.
-From the stunning medieval castles to the colorful, modern buildings, there is always something new and interesting to discover in Warsaw.
+Warsaw has undergone massive changes over the years, and this shows in the variety of architectural styles throughout the city.
+From stunning medieval reconstruction in the Old Town to colorful, modern buildings, there’s always something interesting to discover.
+The Old Town was completely rebuilt after WWII and honestly looks amazing – those colorful facades are perfect for photos.

-While Sevilla is generally much cheaper than Barcelona and Madrid, it has the perks of a large city with a rich culture.
-As one of the biggest cities in Spain, Sevilla is also one of the cheapest European cities to fly into.
+While Sevilla is generally much cheaper than Barcelona and Madrid, it has all the perks of a large city with incredibly rich culture.
+As one of the biggest cities in Spain, Seville is also one of the cheapest European cities to fly into.

-Like most of Andalusia, food and drinks here are a fraction of the cost compared to other Spanish cities.
-However, you will need to venture off the beaten path a bit to find the best spots to enjoy your tapas.
+Like most of Andalusia, food and drinks here cost a fraction of what you’d pay in other Spanish cities.
+The key is venturing off the beaten path to find the best tapas spots – avoid the touristy areas around the cathedral and you’ll find amazing food for $4-6 per meal.

 12. Sofia, Bulgaria

 Sofia is one of the most underrated European destinations right now.
-It’s slowly making its way onto the “Best of Europe” lists but has still remained under the radar.
-Take advantage of the city’s affordable public transportation system to get around.
-Visit the many free attractions and explore the vibrant street markets for local food and souvenirs.
+It’s slowly making its way onto “Best of Europe” lists but has still remained under the radar, which means great prices for travelers.

-Ancient architecture is on full display around the city, particularly in its houses of worship.
-Boyana Church is a Bulgarian Orthodox church and a UNESCO World Heritage Site.
-On the inside, you’ll find beautiful frescoes dating back to the 1100s.
-Another cultural gem is the Banya Bashi Mosque, which was built in the mid-1500s under Ottoman rule.
+The city has incredible ancient architecture, especially in its religious buildings.
+Boyana Church is a Bulgarian Orthodox church and UNESCO World Heritage Site with beautiful frescoes dating back to the 1100s.
+The Banya Bashi Mosque, built in the mid-1500s under Ottoman rule, is also worth seeing.

 13. Valletta, Malta

-Valletta provides the opportunity to explore its historic charm and cultural attractions at relatively low prices.
-Take a walk around the miniature city of Valletta, and you’ll feel like you’ve stepped back in time.
-The city is entirely encapsulated by walls dating back to the 1500s.
+Valletta provides the opportunity to explore historic charm and cultural attractions at relatively low prices.
+This miniature city makes you feel like you’ve stepped back in time – the entire city is encapsulated by walls dating back to the 1500s.

-Although it’s one of Europe’s best cheap holiday destinations, you won’t find many tourists here outside of the peak summer season.
-The city is only 1 km by 600m, making it tiny compared to other European countries.
+Although it’s one of Europe’s best budget destinations, you won’t find many tourists here outside of peak summer season.
+The city is only 1 km by 600m, making it incredibly compact compared to other European capitals.
+You can walk the entire city in a couple hours, which means no transport costs.

 14. Lviv, Ukraine